Canon's 5D Mark IV harnesses a new 30.4 MP sensor and capable of 4K video recording.

 - The lack of an actual log profile does hinder the ability to get every ounce of dynamic range out of the sensor, and I would love to see some option even if it is a paid add-on such as with the case of Panasonic's V-Log upgrade for the GH4.

 When it comes down to a focus on video, I would recommend choosing a Sony or Panasonic mirrorless competitor as the 5D Mark IV just falls too far behind especially at its price-point.
-If it came down to it and I would rather choose Sony’s a6300 coupled with a Metabones Speedbooster and save $1,500 to put towards a lens or other video-related gear.
+For most, the Sony a7SII or Sony a7RII are the most comparable options in this price range that match or beat most of the 5D Mark IV's performance while excelling even further in video shooting.
+If it came down to it, I would even recommend choosing Sony's a6300 coupled with a Metabones Speedbooster and save $2,400 to put towards a quality lens or other video-related gear.

 Canon's 5D Mark IV improves upon its predecessor in many ways.
 While this is a step in the right direction, Canon still lacks the innovation or desire to compete with the likes of Panasonic and Sony especially when it comes to video-related features.